 There will be two in-class midterms that cover material from lecture, the assigned readings and homework.
-A cumulative final examination will be given during the university's examination period.
+The course project will serve as a cumulative evaluation of your learning in lieu of a final examination.
 A basic calculator will be necessary for all exams (cell phone calculators, iPad's, etc., are not permitted).
 Cellphones must be silenced during class and are not allowed to be on the desk or otherwise accessible during exams.
 No make-up exams will be given.